 Engaging in classroom discussions helps students build connections with one another and strengthens the classroom community and culture.
-Moreover, students may offer new ideas or find alternative ways to explain a complicated concept to their peers, which enables greater learning.
+Students may also offer new ideas or find alternative ways to explain a complicated concept to their peers, which enables greater learning.

-How to motivate students to speak up in the classroom
+3 ways to motivate your students to speak up in the classroom

-Recent research has found that the characteristics of teachers can affect whether students participate in class.
-If the teacher is supportive, understanding, and friendly, it can promote active student participation.
-Try to display affirmation and open-mindedness through nonverbal behaviour, such as giving smiles and nodding when responding to the answers your students give you.
+Research has found that the characteristics of teachers can affect whether students participate in class.
+If the teacher is supportive, understanding and friendly, it can promote active student participation.

 Humans have an innate need to belong, which is intensified during adolescent years as this is the period where many try to figure themselves out on a personal and social level.